vociferous1212/Ogasai-Updated-2024/README.md

  - checkbox to avoid blacklisted targets causes bot to walk circles around the target with no clear path to continue grinding
  - no ability to blacklist herbs or minerals when gathering
  - sometimes when creating a new hotspot (while moving) the bot does not understand you are at a hotspot and need to manually move out of range or change hotspots to resolve
- - bot does not and CANNOT detect water and will navigate on the floor and drown this is not fixable but can be negated with aquatic form or water breathing potions or underwater breathing spells
+ - bot does not and CANNOT detect water and will navigate on the floor and drown - this is not fixable but can be negated with aquatic form or water breathing potions or underwater breathing spells
- -
+ - no clear path to avoid elites and will sometimes get stuck until a new target is acquired
+ - runner script, which was not functional to begin with, has been repurposed for aggro checking during combat and needs to be removed from script options

 A good idea to get a decent injector. https://remotedll.en.lo4d.com/windows